Black History Month – Essential Reading

 By Ibram X. Kendi

 Antiracism is a transformative concept that reorients and reenergizes the conversation about racism—and, even more fundamentally, points us toward liberating new ways of thinking about ourselves and each other.
-At its core, racism is a powerful system that creates false hierarchies of human value; its warped logic extends beyond race, from the way we regard people of different ethnicities or skin colors to the way we treat people of different sexes, gender identities, and body types.
-Racism intersects with class and culture and geography and even changes the way we see and value ourselves.
-In How to Be an Antiracist, Kendi takes readers through a widening circle of antiracist ideas—from the most basic concepts to visionary possibilities—that will help readers see all forms of racism clearly, understand their poisonous consequences, and work to oppose them in our systems and in ourselves.
+At its core, racism is a powerful system that creates false hierarchies of human value; its warped logic extends beyond race, from the way we regard people of different ethnicities or skin colours to the way we treat people of different sexes, gender identities, and body types.
+Racism intersects with class culture and geography and even changes the way we see and value ourselves.
+In How to Be an Antiracist, Kendi takes readers through a widening circle of antiracist ideas—from the most basic concepts to visionary possibilities—that will help readers see all forms of racism clearly, understand their poisonous consequences, and work to oppose them in our systems and ourselves.

 Protests against racial injustice and white supremacy have galvanized millions around the world.
 The stakes for transformative conversations about race could not be higher.
-Still, the task ahead seems daunting, and it’s hard to know where to start.
+Still, the task ahead seems daunting, and knowing where to start is hard.
 How do you tell your boss her jokes are racist?
 Why did your sister-in-law hang up on you when you had questions about police reform?
 How do you explain white privilege to your white, privileged friend?

 In So You Want to Talk About Race, Ijeoma Oluo guides readers of all races through subjects ranging from police brutality and cultural appropriation to the model minority myth in an attempt to make the seemingly impossible possible: honest conversations about race, and about how racism infects every aspect of American life.